 Trustees will monitor and evaluate the impact of the policy by reviewing students' progress in achieving the expected educational outcomes.
-They will hold the Headteacher to account for the implementation of the policy.
-Trustees will scrutinise relevant data, review any issues that might arise and act as a point of challenge for decisions taken by the Headteacher.
+They will hold the Head of School to account for the implementation of the policy.
+Trustees will scrutinise relevant data, review any issues that might arise and act as a point of challenge for decisions taken by the Head of School.

-4.2 Headteacher
+4.2 The Chief Executive